· ·

 • Use fully vegan, cruelty-free ingredients

-• Customise the scent, colour, and texture
+• Customise the scent, color, and texture

 • Avoid petroleum, silicones, and preservatives